This is the ancient and eternal law."

 The Practice actually provides a way to address that question.

-Giving ourselves the opportunity to meditate regularly can be the key to that Gateless Gate.
+Giving ourselves the opportunity to meditate regularly can be the key to this Gateless Gate.

 Simple But Not Easy